Launching an Amazon ECS Windows container instance - Amazon Elastic Container Service

 For more information about interface VPC endpoints, see Amazon ECS interface VPC endpoints (Amazon PrivateLink)

 If you do not have an interface VPC endpoint configured and your container instances do not have public IP addresses, then they must use network address translation (NAT) to provide this access.
-For more information, see NAT gateways in the Amazon VPC User Guide and HTTP proxy configuration for Linux container instances in this guide.
+For more information, see NAT gateways in the Amazon VPC User Guide and Using an HTTP proxy for Amazon ECS Linux container instances in this guide.

 • Firewall (security groups): Use a security group to define firewall rules for your container instance.
 These rules specify which incoming network traffic is delivered to your container instance.
 All other traffic is ignored.